 This FAQ can help if you’re just looking for a quick answer to a question.

-Cloud Compliance provides pre-defined parameters (such as sensitive information types and categories) to address new data compliance regulations for data privacy and sensitivity, such as GDPR, CCPA, and more.
+Cloud Data Sense provides pre-defined parameters (such as sensitive information types and categories) to address new data compliance regulations for data privacy and sensitivity, such as GDPR, CCPA, HIPAA, and more.

-Cloud Compliance can empower you with data to help you:
+Cloud Data Sense can empower you with data to help you:

 Comply with data compliance and privacy regulations.

 Comply with data retention policies.